-We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
+We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2024.
 The credit facility contains various representations, warranties and restrictive covenants that, among other things and subject to specified circumstances and exceptions, restrict our ability to incur indebtedness (including guarantees), grant liens, make investments, pay dividends or distributions with respect to capital stock, make prepayments on other indebtedness, engage in mergers, dispose of certain assets or change the nature of their business.
-The credit facility contains certain financial maintenance covenants that generally require us to have net income after taxes of at least \$5.0 million on a trailing four-quarter basis and a quick ratio of 1.25:1.0 at the end of each fiscal quarter.
+The credit facility contains certain financial maintenance covenants that generally require us to have EBITDA on a trailing four quarter basis of not less than \$9 million for the quarter ending October 28, 2023, not less than \$2.5 million for the quarter ending February 3, 2024, not less than \$9 million for the quarter ending May 4, 2024, not less than \$12 million for the quarter ending August 3, 2024, and not less than \$20 million for the quarter ending November 2, 2024 and a quick ratio of 1.25:1.0 at the end of each fiscal quarter.
 These restrictions could (1) limit our ability to plan for or react to market conditions or meet capital needs or otherwise restrict our activities or business plans; and (2) adversely affect our ability to finance our operations, strategic acquisitions, investments or other capital needs or to engage in other business activities that would be in our interest.